CodyNicholson/Backend_Development_Notes/Software_Development_Process/Unified_Modeling_Language/objectsAndClasses.md

 Operations and methods read and write instance variables

-Operations of invoked by sending a message to the approperiate object called a method invokation
+Operations of invoked by sending a message to the appropriate object called a method invocation

 ***

-###Class
+### Class

 A class is a template that we can create new objects or instances of the class with